abdulmudalib/abdulmudalib/README.md

 ## Sofware Developer!

- -I’m working on a Laravel REST API backend deployed on AWS Lambda with API Gateway for serverless architecture.

- -I’m learning how to monitor and log Laravel applications efficiently using AWS CloudWatch and X-Ray.
+ I’m currently building a Laravel REST API backend deployed on AWS Lambda with API Gateway for a fully serverless architecture.
+I'm exploring efficient monitoring and logging using AWS CloudWatch and X-Ray.

--I'm open to collaborating on interesting projects.
+I'm open to collaborating on innovative and impactful projects—especially those involving Laravel, cloud infrastructure, or DevOps.

--✉️ You can contact me at mutalibmurshid@gmail.com
+✉️ You can contact me at mutalibmurshid@gmail.com

 <h3 align="left">Connect with me:</h3>